ajitonelsonn/clip-tidb-image-embeddings/README.md

 Open the `clip_tidb_image_embedings.ipynb` file in the Jupyter Notebook interface and follow the instructions provided.

-## Contributing

-We welcome contributions to this project.
-If you find a bug or have a feature request, please open an issue on GitHub.
-Feel free to fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.